Ernek/Ernek.github.io/content/articles/run_gaussian_kamiak.md

                                  !
 Empty line ...
 This empty line is needed
 ```

-With this simple input file (let's save it and name it: "gaussian_test.com"), the only other thing we need to run our first Gaussian calculation on the **Kamiak** cluster is a submission script to launch our calculation on **Kamiak** nodes.
+With this simple input file (let's save it and name it: "gaussian_test.com"), the only other thing we need in order to run our first Gaussian calculation on the **Kamiak** cluster is a submission script to launch our calculation on **Kamiak** nodes.

 ## Submission Script for Gaussian on Kamiak